debops/debops/docs/ansible/roles/debops.postfix/defaults-detailed.rst

   parameters are merged together.

 ``content``
   Optional.
 An YAML list with lookup table entries.
-Each entry can e a string that defines a lookup table key, its value will be defined by the ``default_action`` parameter.
+Each entry can be a string that defines a lookup table key, its value will be defined by the ``default_action`` parameter.
 Otherwise you can specify parameters similar to those supported by the ``options`` list.
 Contents of the ``content``